CurveDocs/curve-docs/docs/crvUSD/controller.md

 - **Curve Stablecoin - minting crvUSD**

-    Minting crvUSD is only possible with whitelised collateral by the DAO and requires users to provide collateral against which they can mint[^1] crvUSD.
+    Minting crvUSD is only possible with whitelisted collateral by the DAO and requires users to provide collateral against which they can mint[^1] crvUSD.
 Provided collateral is deposited into LLAMMA according to the number of bands chosen.
 Subsequently, **crvUSD is backed by the assets provided as collateral**.

     <figure markdown="span">
     ![](../assets/images/mint_controller1.svg){ width="500" }